5 Soil Formation Factors: How Rocks Weather into Dirt

 As plants die, small organisms break down and decay material into organic matter.
 During this process, bacteria and plants produce a type of acid.
 This acid is a big contributor to the breakdown of soil particles.

 Next, soil with organic material is most important for humans because it supports plant biomass and agricultural crops.
-This is the topsoil which takes hundreds of thousands of years to form.
+This is the topsoil that takes hundreds of thousands of years to form.

-Soil inherits its traits from parent material.
-For example, feldspars go through a chemical process which convert it into clay.
+Soils are derived from their parent material.
+For example, feldspars go through a chemical process that converts them into clay.
 But if you have granite with feldspar, it could develop into clay and sand.

 The aspect that a hill faces influences the amount of sunlight it receives.
 If there’s more sunlight, it changes the amount of available water.

 Finally, all these factors take a long, long period of time to make a noticeable difference.
 Soils take thousands of years to form.
-In general, the longer rocks have the chance to weather, it will result in finer particle sizes.
+In general, the longer rocks have the chance to weather will result in finer particle sizes.

 But the reality is that our environment is constantly in flux.
-Soil formation factors such as water, organisms and relief is never a constant.
+Soil formation factors such as water, organisms, and relief are never constant.